History of Al Roker in Timeline

 Al Roker

-Al Roker is an American weather presenter, journalist, television personality, and author, most notably known as the weather anchor on NBC's Today show.
+Al Roker is an American weather presenter, journalist, television personality, and author best known as the weather anchor on NBC's Today show.
 He also occasionally co-hosts 3rd Hour Today.
-Roker previously held an American Meteorological Society (AMS) Television Seal of Approval.
+Roker formerly held the American Meteorological Society's Television Seal of Approval.

 August 20, 1954: Al Roker Born

-On August 20, 1954, Albert Lincoln Roker Jr. was born.
-He is an American weather presenter, journalist, television personality, and author, known for his work on NBC's Today show.
+On August 20, 1954, Albert Lincoln Roker Jr., who would become a well-known weather presenter, journalist, television personality, and author, was born.

-In 1974, Al Roker started working as a weather anchor for CBS affiliate WHEN-TV (now WTVH) in Syracuse, New York, while attending SUNY Oswego.
+In 1974, Al Roker began working as a weather anchor for CBS affiliate WHEN-TV in Syracuse, New York.

 1976: Left WHEN-TV